dalipkumar703/fractalaitask/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is simple to do list and bucket makers for remember activities made for fractaltask.

 ## Available Scripts